 CSJ partners with the Georgetown Ministry Center, an organization of the diverse communities of Georgetown, dedicated to guiding homeless individuals towards stability and housing through street outreach; creating a safe and welcoming environment where everyone is treated with respect; and by educating the community about homelessness.
 Federal work study and volunteer positions are available to Georgetown students to support different client-focused programs and projects, 2-6 hours a week, such as the clothing closet, support services and sales of items created by GMC clients.
 Students are trained and participate in reflection sessions.
 CSJ also hosts a Hypothermia Outreach Team (HOT) through which GU community members are conduct street outreach on an as-needed basis during times of extreme weather.
 Volunteers are trained and provided emergency supplies for distribution.

-CSJ provides resources for and advises over 55 student-led social justice organizations.
+CSJ provides resources for and advises over 30 student-led social justice organizations.
 These organizations conducts both advocacy and direct-service projects.
-Click below to learn more about CSJ Student Organizations whose work is advocacy-based.

 Amnesty International is a chapter of the national organization working to increase awareness of human rights violations and advocate for the abolition of the death penalty.